Freeman prayed ‘Please don’t take me’ during COVID-19 fight

 “It’s very serious,” he said, adding that his family “did everything right” to avoid the disease.
 “It still somehow got to me.”

 NOTES: The team selected the contracts of right-hander Josh Tomlin and infielder Yonder Alonso to the major league roster.
-Each earned $100,000 retention bonuses.
+Each has a $1 million, one-year contract, which comes to a $370,370 prorated salary.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports